CirrusMD/CirrusMD-Android-SDK-Example/README.md

 The second is when the SDK is unable to verify the secret, the token or there is another issue (ie network) starting the SDK.
 In either case, an _error view_  is shown.
 We recommend you handle all errors through `CirrusListener` prior to showing the `CirrusMDMessagesFragment` if possible.
 Doing so will provide a better experience for your user.
 Some errors may happen after the `CirrusMDMessagesFragment` is already on screen.
 In that case, _error view_ is displayed.

 Two screens displayed by the SDK have default views that can be overridden via the `CirrusMD.CirrusListener.viewForError()` interface method.
 We strongly recommend that you provide your own custom views for both cases.
 Because the CirrusMDSDK uses SSO to authenticate your patients, we are unable to provide logged out UI that helps the patient log back in.
 By providing your patients with a custom _logout out view_ you can, for example, provide relevant messaging and a button to log back in using the same SSO you implemented to log them in originally.
-Every time the _error view_ is shown the resolution is retrieving a new SSO token and setting it via `CirrusMDSDK.start(token, secret)`.
+Every time the _error view_ is shown the resolution is retrieving a new SSO token and setting it via `CirrusMDSDK.setSessionToken(token)`.
 Providing a custom _error view_ gives you the ability to display relevant messaging and interactions the user can take, most likely a button to re-attempt SSO.

 When an error view would be displayed, errors will also be delivered to the `CirrusMD.CirrusListener.onEvent` interface if you would like to handle the error entirely outside of the CirrusMD SDK.